Knapweed (Common) Centaurea nigra

 Did you know?

-In days gone by eligible young women would put a plucked knapweed flower in their blouse.
+In days gone by eligible young women would play a love-divination game by pulling out the rays and putting the plucked knapweed flower in their blouse.
 When as-yet unopened florets began to bloom it would tell her the man of her dreams was near.
+This game to foretell the future of love is also played with Plantago major.

 More meadow wild flowers: